sqall01/alertR/server/README.md

 A init.d example file for Debian systems is located inside the "init.d_example" folder if you want to start the server with the start of the host computer.

-Nevertheless, a short but more detailed basic example configuration of how to set up the server is given in the document directory ([/docs/tutorial.md](/docs/tutorial.md)).
+Nevertheless, a short but more detailed basic example configuration of how to set up the server is given in the ([wiki](https://github.com/sqall01/alertR/wiki/Example-configuration)).